Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 * If your function’s return type is `None`, the generator creates a `PrintBasedExercise` template.
 * If your function returns anything else, the generator creates an `Exercise` template.

-The discussion below explains the manual process of creating an exercise **without** the generator.
-When you use the generator, some of these steps will already be handled for you, but it’s still useful to understand how everything fits together.

 Now, let’s take a closer look at each file so you know **exactly what to edit** to get your new exercise up and running.

+>The discussion below explains the manual process of creating an exercise **without** the generator.
+When you use the generator, many of these steps will already be handled for you, but it’s still useful to understand how everything fits together.

 # exercise_name.py